luke777/marketdesign/README.md

 py solver.py examples\Lindsay2018_t1_seller_and_2_buyers.txt

 ```

-Note, these instructions are for Windows.
+If Windows PowerShell gives the error message "running scripts is disabled on this system", try executing the following `Set-ExecutionPolicy Unrestricted -Scope Process`

 On Linux/macOS try using `python3` instead of `py` to run python
 and `source env/bin/activate` instead of `.\env\Scripts\activate` to activate the virtual environment.

 # Command-line solver